 Dr. Gavin Rae

-Gavin Rae is Associate Professor (Profesor Titular) of Philosophy in the Department of Logic and Theoretical Philosophy.
-I hold a Ph.D. in Philosophy (University of Warwick, 2010); M.A. in Continental Philosophy (University of Warwick, 2006); M.Sc. by Research in Political Theory (University of Edinburgh, 2004); and B.A.
+Gavin Rae is accredited to full Professor (Catedrático, July 2023) and is currently Profesor Titular (tenured Associate Professor) in the Department of Logic and Theoretical Philosophy.
+He holds a Ph.D. in Philosophy (University of Warwick, 2010); M.A. in Continental Philosophy (University of Warwick, 2006); M.Sc. by Research in Political Theory (University of Edinburgh, 2004); and B.A.
 (Hons) in Business Administration (Robert Gordon University, 2003).
-Before joining UCM, I was a Marie Sklodowska-Curie Experienced Research Professor at the Universidad Carlos III de Madrid (2015–2019), while prior to that I taught at the American University in Cairo (Egypt) as an Andrew Mellon Fellow (2010–2013) and Assistant Professor (2012–2015).
-I currently maintain affiliate member status with the Contemporary Political Theory Research Group at Royal Holloway: University of London (England), as well as with the Scottish Centre for Continental Philosophy at the University of Dundee (Scotland), and have held Visiting Scholar positions at the University of Oxford (2022), Royal Hollaway: University of London (2015), and the Universidad Complutense de Madrid (2012, 2013).
-I am currently the Principal Investigator for a major four-year project funded by the Spanish Government titled “The Politics of Reason” and am also the co-editor of Distinktion: Journal of Social Theory
+Before joining UCM, he was a Marie Sklodowska-Curie Experienced Research Professor at the Universidad Carlos III de Madrid (2015–2019), while prior to that he taught at the American University in Cairo (Egypt) as an Andrew Mellon Fellow (2010–2013) and Assistant Professor (2012–2015).
+He currently maintains affiliate member status with the Contemporary Political Theory Research Group at Royal Holloway: University of London (England), as well as with the Scottish Centre for Continental Philosophy at the University of Dundee (Scotland), and has held Visiting Scholar positions at Jagiellonian University (2025), King's College London (2024), University of Oxford (2022), Royal Hollaway: University of London (2015), and the Universidad Complutense de Madrid (2012, 2013).
+He is currently the Principal Investigator for a major four-year project funded by the Spanish Government titled “The Politics of Reason” and the co-editor of Distinktion: Journal of Social Theory.

-My research interests lie in nineteenth and twentieth-century European philosophy, where I work at the intersection of sociopolitical philosophy, ontology, and ethics.
-Besides having published over seventy scholarly articles and book chapters, I have authored seven monographs, the most recent of which are Poststructuralist Agency (Edinburgh University Press, 2020); Evil in the Western Philosophical Tradition (Edinburgh University Press, 2019); and Critiquing Sovereign Violence (Edinburgh University Press, 2019).
-My latest book Questioning Sexuality: From Psychoanalysis to Gender Theory and Beyond is forthcoming with Edinburgh University Press.
-I have also co-edited three volumes, the most recent of which are Historical Traces and Future Pathways of Poststructuralism (Routledge, 2021); The Meanings of Violence: From Critical Theory to Biopolitics (Routledge, 2019); and Subjectivity and the Political (Routledge, 2018).
-The following volumes are forthcoming: Transformation in Contemporary French Philosophy (Edinburgh University Press); Philosophy across Borders (Routledge); and Subjective Agency and Poststructuralism (Routledge).
+His research interests lie in nineteenth and twentieth-century European philosophy, where he works at the intersection of sociopolitical philosophy, ontology, theories of subjectivity, and ethics.
+Besides having published over sixty scholarly articles and book chapters, he has authored seven monographs, the most recent of which are Questioning Sexuality: From Psychoanalysis to Gender Theory and Beyond (Edinburgh University Press, 2024); Poststructuralist Agency (Edinburgh University Press, 2020); Evil in the Western Philosophical Tradition (Edinburgh University Press, 2019); and Critiquing Sovereign Violence (Edinburgh University Press, 2019).
+His latest book, The Politics of Reason: A Postfoundational Approach, is forthcoming with Edinburgh University Press.
+He has also co-edited five volumes: Subjective Agency and Poststructuralism (Routledge, 2025); Philosophy across Borders: Perspectives from Contemporary Theory (Routledge, 2025); Historical Traces and Future Pathways of Poststructuralism (Routledge, 2021); The Meanings of Violence: From Critical Theory to Biopolitics (Routledge, 2019); and Subjectivity and the Political (Routledge, 2018).
+The following volume is forthcoming: Transformation in Contemporary French Philosophy (Edinburgh University Press).

-(5) A chapter on the relationship between Heidegger and Deleuze for The Deleuzian Mind, edited by Jeffrey A. Bell and Henry Somers-Hall (New York: Routledge, under contract).
+(3) A chapter on the relationship between Heidegger and Deleuze for The Deleuzian Mind, edited by Jeffrey A. Bell and Henry Somers-Hall (New York: Routledge, forthcoming).

-(6) A chapter on Castoriadis's notion of the new for Philosophical Perspectives on Artistic Agency, edited by Alistair Macaulay, Timothy Deane-Freeman, and Antonia Pont (New York: Palgrave Macmillian, under contract).
+(4) A chapter on Castoriadis's notion of the new for Philosophical Perspectives on Artistic Agency, edited by Alistair Macaulay, Timothy Deane-Freeman, and Antonia Pont (New York: Palgrave Macmillian, forthcoming).

-(6) Various articles, mainly engaging with the phenomenological tradition, that examine the question of action and its relation to the notion of free will.
+(6) Various articles, mainly engaging with the phenomenological tradition, that examine the question of action and its relation to the notion of free will, shock, and the relationship between madness and reason.

 (7) A manuscript engaging with the question of action in post-Kantian philosophy, paying particuar attention to the role that the question of will and willing plays therein.